 Many people assume that testing for carbon monoxide will expose a heat exchanger problem, but the exchanger can still be breached even if a furnace is not producing the toxic substance.

-What to do if Your Heat Exchanger Fails in Solon, OH
+What to do if Your Heat Exchanger Fails in Cleveland, OH

 Unfortunately, you basically have only two options if your heat exchanger is bad – either replace the exchanger or replace the furnace.
 The first option is preferable if it is still under warranty; however, if a replacement is not available quickly and the weather is cold, you may simply need a completely new furnace.
 A new furnace may be the better option if the cost of replacing the heat exchanger is comparable to a system replacement.